PSA: You Can Hit Redo On Your Resolutions At Any Time

 You’re not flexible with your goals

 If your goals are too rigid and you’re unwilling to adapt them, you could be setting yourself up for failure.
-It’s important to acknowledge that life happens.
-Things rarely go to plan or turn out as you anticipate.
-So it’s important to allow for some flexibility and adjustment when setting your goals.
+It’s important to acknowledge that life happens and things rarely go to plan or turn out exactly as you expect them to.
+Remember to allow for some flexibility and adjustment when setting your goals - and check in with where you’re at along the way and make changes when you need to.

-Studies have shown setting flexible goals and being less attached to the outcome can help people achieve their resolutions and have better wellbeing overall.
+Studies have shown setting flexible goals and being less attached to the outcome can help people achieve their resolutions while also improving overall wellbeing.
 Those who were more flexible with their goals were able to adapt and act logically, calmly and rationally in the face of day-to-day challenges and hardship.
+Flexible goals for the win!

 You’re aiming for what you think you should want, not what you necessarily do want

 The more internal the motivation behind our goals, the more likely we are to succeed.
-However, when it comes to New Year’s resolutions, many of these are externally driven.
+However, when it comes to New Year’s resolutions, many of these tend to be externally driven.

-It’s also common to set goals that are externally motivated, meaning you are doing something to either gain or avoid something in return.
-If our goals are externally motivated, we’re more likely to abandon them when things get tough.
+It’s common to take inspiration from the people around us when setting resolutions, goals or direction, just like it’s common to set goals that are purely externally motivated, meaning you are only doing something to gain or avoid something in return.
+When your goals are externally motivated, you’re more likely to abandon them when things get tough.

-If you can tap into your inner motivation, determination and persistence, you’re far more likely to reach the end destination and enjoy the journey too.
+If you can tap into this intrinsic motivation, determination and persistence, you’re far more likely to reach the end destination and enjoy the journey along the way.
 When it comes to fitness, choosing a workout style you truly enjoy doing is the perfect place to start.

 You’re just repeating old goals

-Do you find yourself setting the same resolutions year after year?
-Failing to achieve them, and then simply re-committing when a new year rolls around?
-When it comes to health-based resolutions, many of us commit to the same cyclical goals every year.
+Do you find yourself setting the same resolutions year after year, failing to achieve them, and then simply re-committing when a new year rolls around?
+When it comes to health-based resolutions, many of us commit to the same cyclical goals time and time again.

-For strength training goals, you could aim to lift 5 kgs heavier on your bench press and deadlift by the end of the year.
+For strength training goals, you could aim to lift five or 10 kgs heavier on your bench press and deadlift by the end of the year.
 That’s something you can work towards and achieve if you’re willing to do the work!

-You may be wondering, now that we’ve been all doom and gloom about how difficult it can be to stick to your resolutions, why bother in the first place?
+Given how hard they are to stick to, you may be wondering why set resolutions in the first place?
 For some people, the New Year offers a clean slate and a great opportunity to reflect on where they’re heading and where they want to go.
-For others, the New Year isn’t an ideal goal-setting time, but there can be a lot of pressure to conform to doing so.
+For others, the New Year isn’t an ideal goal-setting time, but there can be a lot of pressure to set an intention for the year ahead when the clock strikes midnight.

 Find what works for YOU

-Whether New Year’s resolutions work for you or not, know that it’s okay to set goals or recommit to your resolutions at any point in the year.
-You don’t need to wait for a new year, a new month or even a new week to begin a goal (or resume your efforts towards a forgotten resolution).
-You can set an intention or focus any time you like.
+Whether New Year’s resolutions work for you or not, don’t forget that it’s okay to set goals or recommit to your resolutions at any point in the year.
+You don’t need to wait for a new year, a new month or even a new week to begin a goal (or pick up where you left off with a forgotten resolution).
+You can set a goal, new intention or focus any time you like.

-Whether you feel like you’ve already failed your 2023 resolutions, you’re experiencing the waning of motivation, your year didn’t get off to the best start, or you’re wondering why on earth you committed to the goals you did, it’s not too late!
-Reset, rethink your focus and priorities, and recommit to the direction you want to travel in 2023.
-There’s no rule book for goal setting and there’s nothing to say you have to set goals at a certain time and achieve them by a specific date.
+Whether you feel like you’ve already failed your 2024 resolutions, you’re experiencing the waning of motivation, your year didn’t get off to the best start, or you’re wondering why on earth you committed to the goals you did, it’s not too late!
+Reset, rethink your focus and priorities, and recommit to the direction you want to travel in 2024.
+There’s no rule book for goal-setting and there’s nothing to say you have to set goals at a certain time and achieve them by a specific date.

 Remember why you began

-As we just mentioned, your ‘why’ should be emotion-based.
-Think about how you’ll feel when you achieve your goal.
+When you’re unlocking your ‘why’, think about how you’ll feel when you achieve your goal.
 Instead of aiming for a certain outcome or material gain, remove the attachment and instead focus on the emotional side of things.
-Emotions are the most powerful drivers.
-If you can really tap into the joy, accomplishment, pride or freedom you’ll feel from achieving your goals, this will act as the best motivation of all.
+If you can really tap into the joy, accomplishment or sense of pride you’ll feel from pursuing and achieving your goals , this will act as the best motivation of all.

 Ask a friend or loved one for support and accountability